 <Sometimes an option requires that the actor be grouped with an actor in another profile.
 In that case, describe that here and also refer to the Required Grouping table in the next section.
 E.g., “An Actor-A that supports the Really Secure Option shall be grouped with an Secure Node or Secure Application in the ATNA Profile.
 See Table X.3-1.”>

-X.3 PIMuF Required Actor Groupings
+X.3 PRM Required Actor Groupings

-Table X.3-1: PIMuF Profile - Required Actor Groupings
+Table X.3-1: PRM Profile - Required Actor Groupings